Table of Contents

 Let’s know the dead blow hammer definition first.

 A dead blow hammer is a special kind of mallet.
-It’s mainly used and designed for delivering strong blows, where no or minimum rebound will take place.
+It’s mainly used and designed to deliver decisive blows where no or minimum rebound will occur.

-The secret of such action as a dead blow hammer is in its structure.
-As usual hammers, this one sports a head and a handle.
+Its structure is the secret of such action as a dead blow hammer.
+As usual, hammers, this one sports a head and a handle.
 The head of a hammer is hollow.
 And it’s filled up with shot or sand inside.
-And that’s the reason why the force applied by this hammer is spread over a great amount of time.
+And that’s why the force applied by this hammer is spread over a significant amount of time.
 Also, it reduces the rebound forces while struck.

 Uses of a Dead blow hammer\what is a dead blow hammer used for

-To use a hammer, you have to be very specific with the striking action.
+Using a hammer would be best if you were very specific with the striking action.
 Making that sure, here go the uses of a hammer-

-- First of all, dead blow mallets are used in assembling parts of wooden and metal products.
-And the striking force happens to be effective, assembling parts become more comfortable with a dead blow hammer.
+- First, dead blow mallets are used to assemble parts of wooden and metal products.
+And the striking force happens to be effective; assembling parts become more comfortable with a dead blow hammer.

-- Next on, we often see people work with a dead blow hammer in removing or disassembling joints.
-Just for the same reason, disassembling also becomes more comfortable with a dead blow hammer.
+- Next, people often work with a dead blow hammer to remove or disassemble joints.
+For the same reason, disassembling also becomes more comfortable with a dead blow hammer.

-- Whenever it’s about distributing a striking force for a more extended amount of time, these hammers are called on duty.
-To make sure that is suited with different kinds of tasks, they often come with modified versions such as head filled up with steel shot, lead shot, or sand.
+- These hammers are called on duty whenever it’s about distributing a striking force for a more extended amount of time.
+To ensure that it is suited to different kinds of tasks, they often come with modified versions such as heads filled with steel shots, lead shots, or sand.

 -

-- The Head is filled up with rebounding sand, lead shot, or steel shot.
+- The Head is filled with rebounding sand, lead, or steel shots.

 - It provides a tremendous striking force.